-Case: The Prison Service was reviewing their self-defence syllabus, having been prompted by a number of recent incidents in which it was found that the system being taught to prison staff and visitors was not 100% fit for purpose.
+The Prison Service was reviewing their officer safety (breakaway and self-defence) syllabus, having been prompted by a number of recent officer safety incidents in which it was found that the system being taught to prison staff and visitors was not 100% fit for purpose.

-Who engaged Dynamis: We were engaged by a Risk Manager on behalf of the Prison Service to carry out a series of demonstrations and presentations about modern methods of self-protection training which were informed by sports-science and evidence from research.
+We were engaged by a Risk Manager on behalf of the Prison Service to carry out a series of demonstrations and presentations about modern methods of self-protection and breakaway or officer safety training which were informed by sports-science and evidence from research.

 Our initial analysis: